Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP more

 RB Noah Whittington, Oregon, 57.5 rushing yards - More

 Oregon takes on Indiana in the Peach Bowl on Friday, and Whittington is averaging 69.1 rushing yards this season.
 Oregon's run offense is much more potent than the Alabama one that the Hoosiers saw in the CFP quarterfinals.
-Whittington averaged a healthy 5.4 yards per carry in his earlier matchup versus IU, and he should receive much more than the five rush attempts he had in that game.
+Whittington averaged a healthy 5.4 yards per carry in his earlier matchup versus IU, and he should receive much more than the five rush attempts he had in that game, especially with Jordon Davison ruled out due to an injury.
 Click here to sign up for Betr Picks:

-Mendoza has failed to reach 200 passing yards in two of his last three games and threw a pick-six in the earlier contest versus Oregon.
-In that game he also had his second-worst passer rating of the season as Oregon possesses the No. 6 scoring defense in the nation.
-The Heisman winner is projected to have 184 passing yards.
-Combine picks for a parlay on Betr for a potential payout of 6x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Betr Picks.